Born 2nd March 1887, Radcliffe on Trent

 1910 – a William B. Haynes owned house and land at Lamcote Fields, Radcliffe on Trent (Land Registry)

-Living at the Grange, Radcliffe, with father, now a widower, (Ellen died 1908), two sisters, Emma and Charlotte, and step sister, C L Lester.
+Living at the Grange, Radcliffe, with father, now a widower, (Ellen died 1908), two sisters, Emma and Charlotte, and step sister, C L Lester, born in New Zealand.
 Occupation is farmer and maltster.

 Rank: 2nd Lieutenant from 16.2.1915 (Gazette 29073 page 1681), previously Sergeant